arjunguha/BigCodeBench-X/README.md

 - The `parallel` and `jq` tools, which will be available from your Linux package manager.

-1. **Generate Completions**: We have a very simple script to generate completions.
+1. **Generate Completions:** We have a very simple script to generate completions.
 All it  does is add "Solve this problem using *L*" to the prompt and then queries an LLM.
 For example, the following command generates completions for Julia using GPT-4.1-nano: